 Grazing Beneath The Old Gum 50cm x 40cm Original Oil on Stretched Belgian Linen by

 Scenes such as this inspire me, also looking at the works of Sir Hans Heysen painted in the Adelaide Hills nearly a century ago, plus a morning cup of coffee helps me get started.
-This scene I discovered back in 2006 and have painted several works from this area.
-A forty-minute drive south from my studio is the actual site, just outside the village of Ashbourne in the Adelaide Hills.
-The GPS co-ordinates are 88 Green Road Ashbourne SA.
-Green Road runs off the Bull Creek Road just after the avenue of trees coming from the direction of Meadows.”
-It is a beautiful property with oat crops and improved pasture, with magnificent old River Red Gums dotted throughout the paddocks.
-These gums are ancient, many hundreds of years old and saved from being cut down by Sir Hans Heysen who would pay the farmers 50 quid to leave the gums, now they are preserved by the National Trust.
+This scene I discovered back in 2013 and have painted several works from this area.
+A forty minute drive north from my studio is the actual site, not far from the village of Mt Pleasant, a tiny township on the edge of the Adelaide Hills with magnificent old River Red Gums dotted throughout the paddocks.
+Adelaide Hills gums are ancient, many hundreds of years old and some were saved from being cut down by Sir Hans Heysen who would pay the farmers 50 quid to leave the gums, now they are preserved by the National Trust.

 This delightful painting shows stunning use of light, structure, perspective and balance to produce a wonderful scene with enormous depth and dimension.
 John said; “This painting was based on a scene I discovered while driving along a side road just off the main road.
 Awed by the beauty of this location I stopped and hopped out of my car to take it all in.
 The Adelaide Hills region is a beautiful rich mountain area sandwiched in between the McLaren Vale grape area, and the wide-open spaces of the inland plains of the Murray Valley SA.
 For many years it was dairying area creating great wealth but this changed when hobby farmers and yuppies moved in to take up land for hobby farms, thus continuing the wealth in this district.
 Its claim to fame is a stunning Bluestone built homes, small villages and of course now vineyards that sees more and more visitors travelling to the Adelaide Hills district.